carpentries-incubator/python-testing/index.md

 been caught and a test has been written, that particular bug can never again re-enter the codebase unnoticed.
 So, whether motivated by principles or a desire to work more efficiently, all scientists can benefit from testing.

+> ## Prerequisites
+>
+> You should have a basic understanding of Python variables and functions are a
+> necessary prerequisite.
+Some previous experience with the shell and git
+> is expected.
+If you have done an Software Carpentry course with Python, Shell
+> and Git, then you are suffiecently prepared for this course.
+>
+> You are *not* expected to be familiar with pytest (the Python library we will
+> be using), nor with the new Python concepts we will cover.
+{: .prereq}

 > ## Where these lessons are from
 >